HassanMunir/Data-Structure-Algorithm-DSA-Courses/01-Arrays and Hashing/Easy/242-valid-anagram/README.md

 ## Explanation

-### The function 'isAnagram' takes two strings 's' and 't' as input and returns 'True' if 's' and 't' are anagrams, otherwise False
+### The code begins with defining a class named Solution.
+This class seems to be intended for solving a specific problem, although the context isn't fully provided here

+### Inside the class Solution, there is a method isAnagram defined.
+This method takes in three parameters: self, s, and t

+#### self: This parameter refers to the instance of the class.
+It's a standard practice in Python to include self as the first parameter in instance methods

+#### s: This parameter is expected to be a string

+#### t: This parameter is also expected to be a string

+### The return type annotation -> bool indicates that this method is expected to return a boolean value (True or False)

-### The first check compares the lengths of the strings.
-If they are not equal, they cannot be anagrams, so the function returns False
+### The first if condition checks whether the lengths of strings s and t are equal.
+If they are not, it immediately returns False, indicating that the strings cannot be anagrams if they have different lengths

-### Hashmaps 'countS' and 'countT' are created to count the occurrences of characters in strings 's' and 't' respectively
+### Two dictionaries countS and countT are initialized.
+These dictionaries will be used to count occurrences of characters in strings s and t, respectively

+### The code iterates through the indices of the strings (assuming both strings are of the same length, as ensured by the length check)

-### The first loop iterates through each character in string s, updating the count of each character in the countS hashmap
+### For each character at index i in string s, it increments the count of that character in the countS dictionary

-### Similarly, the second loop iterates through each character in string t, updating the count of each character in the countT hashmap
+### Similarly, for each character at index i in string t, it increments the count of that character in the countT dictionary

-### After counting occurrences of characters in both strings, the function compares the counts of characters in both hashmaps.
-If any character count in s doesn't match its count in t, they are not anagrams, and the function returns False
+### After counting occurrences of characters in both strings, the code iterates through the keys of countS

+### For each character c in countS, it checks whether the count of c in countS is equal to the count of c in countT.
+If not, it means the characters are not present in equal frequencies in both strings, so it returns False

-### If all characters have matching counts, the function returns True, indicating that the strings are anagrams
+### If the code successfully passes through all characters and their counts are equal, it returns True, indicating that the strings are anagrams of each other